lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 ![SQL02 machine in red](machine_accounts.png)

-Additionally, the orange links most of the times mean that the object is a member of specific group, while the white usually means some form of connection between objects which is not dangerous nor exploitable.
+Additionally, the orange links most of the times mean that the object is a member of specific group, while the white usually means some form of connection between objects which is not dangerous or exploitable.

 ![User admin is a member of the Administrators group, visualized with orange link](admin_group.png)

+With that, Adalanche has everything needed to find misconfigurations and vulnerabilities in the scope of the Active Directory.
+I know that there are a lot of features that are missing, compared to BloodHound, but still the essentials are here.
+One of the features I think Adalanche is lacking, is the exploitation docs on the node paths.
+Additionally, I found Adalanche hard to navigate and analyze specific single objects.
+Compared to BloodHound, where you can just type the objet into the search box, here you would need to use LDAP queries.
+For example, in order to find a specific user, you can use the following LDAP query: ```(&(objectCategory=person)(objectClass=user)(!sAMAccountName=john@domain.com))```

+< PHOTO HERE >

+Other features such as ```what can this node pwn``` and ```what can pwn this node``` I found to be extremely useful and practical.
+In a nutshell, I think Adalanche is pretty good at mapping attack paths based on misconfigurations and vulnerabilities, however, it has room for a lot of improvements.

 ## Conclusion

 Now it is your turn to try out the tool and decide for yourself if it is worth it or not!
+In my opinion, compared to BloodHound, Adalanche is worst at visuals but still can present useful information and real attack paths.
+While it can be initially confusing I think it is a great alternative which has its own pros and cons.
+I personally find the architecture pretty amazing and well done!
+The ability to be that flexible and evasive is something that must be credited, and we also need to acknowledge that the project is actively being developed and supported!

+< Photo of antiscanme >

+I highly encourage you to try it out on your own and decide wether it is useful in your cases.